robbert-harms/MDT/docs/install.rst

     $ sudo apt-get update
     $ sudo apt-get install python3-mdt

-Using such a PPA ensures that your Ubuntu system can update the MDT package automatically whenever a new version is out.
+By using a PPA your Ubuntu system can update MDT automatically whenever a new version is out.

-For **Debian**, and **Ubuntu < 16**, using a PPA is not possible and we need a more manual installation.
+For **Debian**, and **Ubuntu < 16**, using a PPA is not possible (because of missing dependend packages) and we need a more manual installation.
 Please install the dependencies first:

 .. code-block:: bash